 Pass the PAST Act to Prevent All Soring Tactics

-The Humane Society of the United States has been working to get the Prevent All Soring Tactics (PAST) Act passed in Congress.
+Many organizations including Animal Wellness Action have been working to get the Prevent All Soring Tactics (PAST) Act passed in Congress.
 The PAST Act in the 116th Congress (2019-2020) (S1007/ HR 693) would help to close the loopholes that allow these trainers to maim and torment these horses.
 Unfortunately, Congress has not yet passed this bill that would comprehensively prevent these atrocities from occurring.
 Please contact your representatives and tell them to pass the PAST Act!

 The USDA announced the ruling on January 13th, 2017, but the Office of the Federal Register did not publish the ruling before Donald Drumpf and his administration took office.
 It was set to go into effect on Tuesday, January 24th.
 Unfortunately for horses, the administration pulled every single piece of pending legislation for “review.”

 Drumpf’s pick for the Secretary of Agriculture, Georgia Governor Sonny Perdue, is pro-slaughter and has stated to be “insensitive to the welfare of farm animals.”